 Improves Fuel Economy by 5 to 8%.

 Got a trunk full of junk?
 Get rid of it.
 All that extra weight reduces fuel efficiency.
 This goes for taking stuff out of the bed of your pickup too.
 Weight reduction in new cars is a major goal for automotive manufacturers.

-In the article, “Learn More About Fuel Economy“, it is revealed that every reduction of 10% reduction in vehicle weight can deliver fuel economy improvements of 5 to 8%.
+In the article, “Learn More About Fuel Economy“, it is revealed that for each reduction of 10% reduction in vehicle weight, you can deliver fuel economy improvements of 5 to 8%.
 Lose the junk in the truck and save gas and money.